D. O. Chaoke

-Dular Osor Chaoke (杜拉尔·敖斯尔·朝克 (Dùlā'ěr Áosī'ěr Zhāokè); born 1958) is a Chinese linguist at the Chinese Academy of Social Sciences.
+Dular Osor Chaoke (杜拉尔·敖斯尔·朝克 (Dùlā'ěr Áosī'ěr Zhāokè); born 1958), also known as Dular Osor Chog, is a Chinese linguist at the Chinese Academy of Social Sciences.
 His primary area of study is on the Tungusic languages, especially his native Evenki language.

 Personal life and education

 Chaoke was born in Nantun (南屯), Evenk Autonomous Banner in northeastern Inner Mongolia.
 "Osor" is the personal name of his father, while "Dular" is that of his ancestors, i.e. surname.
 He grew up speaking Evenki at home and attending a Mongolian-medium school, but says he did not become fully fluent in Mandarin Chinese until he graduated from high school.

 After his high school graduation, Chaoke spent some years as a herder; he then became part of the "Class of 1978" (those who took the first offering of the National Higher Education Entrance Examination after it was reinstated that year) and with his results attained admission to the Central University for Nationalities (Minzu University of China) Department of Linguistics.
 He wrote his senior thesis on the structure of the Evenki language.

 Chaoke is married to Wang Lizhen (汪丽珍), who is of Manchu ethnicity.
 The rest of his family are also highly educated, with four doctorates among them; his younger sister Kalina did her Ph.D. in anthropology at the Central University for Nationalities, while his younger brother Chogja did his at Chiba University in Chiba, Japan.